Purple Martin Information and Management

 Here is a helpful diagram from the PMCA on housing placement (click to enlarge):

 House compartments should be 7"x11" (old houses with 6x6" compartment sizes should have their rooms enlarged by knocking out/cutting out an adjoining wall and closing the neighboring compartment).
 House compartments should open for inspection and rooms should have ventilation features and drainage or subfloors to prevent wet nests from rain, etc. Consider adding insulation to metal or thin plastic houses to protect from heat later in the season.
 Gourds (either plastic or natural) should be at least 9 inches in diameter.
+Avoid cheap, thin-walled, smaller gourds with no access ports.
 It is a myth that martins will not use plastic gourds or large natural gourds.
 (In some cases, natural gourds are used before plastic gourds.)
 All gourds should be equipped with clean-out/access ports and drainage holes, as well as ventilation features.
 Housing is out in the sun and it gets very hot!

 How to links: